Developing electrodynamic tether technology for the sustainable use of space.

 - BMOM, Innovation Launchpad, Funded by the European Innovation Council.
 Budget 100 k€.
 Goal: make a business model for E.T.PACK’s deorbit device, 2021-2022.

 - Early Technology Development Project funded by the European Space Agency.
 Budget 175 k€.
 Goal: study the feasibility of the bare-photovoltaic tether concept.
 2022-2023.

-The potential impact for society is supported by a fundamental characteristic of LWTs: they are reversible devices that convert orbital into electrical energy and vice versa without using any consumable.
+The potential impact for society of the E.T.PACK Initiative is supported by a fundamental characteristic of EDTs: they are reversible devices that convert orbital into electrical energy and vice versa without using any propellant.
 Such a property is key for several space applications.
-For instance, a LWT in generator mode can be used for deorbiting spacecraft at the end of life, thus contributing to solve the space debris problem that is one of the most important space challenges of the next decades.
-LWTs in thruster mode can provide indefinite station keeping, which is of particular importance for satellites orbiting at very low orbit and the International Space Station that requires about 10 tons of propellant per year (see for instance the work by L. Johnson and M. Herrmann, International Space Station Electrodynamic Tether Reboost Study, 1998).
-The opening of new horizons for science and technology is also envisaged because LWTs can be used as scientific instruments and in missions to planet with magnetosphere such as Jupiter and Saturn.
+For instance, an EDT in the so-called generator mode (passive) can be used for deorbiting spacecraft at the end of life, thus contributing to solve the space debris problem that is one of the most important space challenges of the next decades.
+EDTs in the so-called thruster mode (fed by a power source) can provide indefinite station keeping, which is of particular importance for satellites orbiting at very low orbit and the International Space Station.
+The opening of new horizons for science and technology is also envisaged because EDTs can be used as scientific instruments and in missions to planet with magnetosphere such as Jupiter and Saturn.